tmpstpdwn/Shwal/README.md

     }
     ```

-  - ## `$HOME/.config/shwal/script`

-    A shell script that will automaticaly be run after colorscheme generation.
-This script can be used to
-    to execute anything you would like after the colorschemes are generated for example i use it to enforce
-    the theme generated to xmonad, mpv, dunst etc .. by using `sed` to change color variable values in their configs and
-    reload those software with new colorscheme.
-    This is a good workaround for those software for whom you dont know how color templates are to be made / imported to the
-    respective configs etc ...

   - ## `$HOME/.config/shwal/colorschemes`
     This folder have an extensive collection of dark and light themes saved as json files which can be used with shwal.
 This folder was taken from the `pywal` project.

 - Customize the script to match your setup.